cheaps10/mstm-scan/README.md

 3. An option to write the electric field at a near-field point with a wavelength scan
 4. A few extra input options including optionally writing the scattering data and selecting a particular wave length for a nearfield calculation

+**Attempted Bug Fixes**:
+Initial calculations using a point dipole surce exterior to all spheres resulted in nonsensical results.
+A quick inspection of the code suggested the calculation is set up correctly, but the bi-conjugate gradient solver was failing.
+It was exiting after one iteration rather than iteratively converging to the correct solution.
+From what I can tell, this is because the error at each iteration is divided by enorm, some initial error to measure improvement of the steps.
+However, this initial error is so extreme, that (err(k) / enorm(k)) < eps after just one iteration.
+As an attempted work around, I redefine enorm using the error from the first step, before entering the main loop.
+While this does correct the problem described above, it may not provide the correct solution.

 **Possibly altered features from original code**.
 1. The parallelization with MPI.
 I'm pretty comfortable this is fine.
 2. Random orientation calculations.
 I only use fixed-orientation calculations, so all of the wavelength scanning and dipole source modifications have only been done in that part of the program.